Sustained On Success.

 - Receiving stolen property

-The PA misdemeanor sentencing guidelines use what is known as an Offense Gravity Score to evaluate misdemeanors and other crimes.
+The PA misdemeanor sentencing guidelines use what is known as an Offense Gravity Score to evaluate misdemeanor offenses and other crimes.
 Many factors come into play with a first-degree offense.
-The higher the defendant’s OGS is, the more severe the sentencing will be for that person.
+The higher the defendant’s OGS is, the more severe penalties will be for that person.
 The defendant’s Prior Record Score is also taken into consideration.
 A defendant’s Prior Record Score is calculated by adding up points for prior criminal convictions.
-A high Prior Record Score can elevate a relatively low-level charge into a much more serious situation because of the enhanced penalty.
+A high Prior Record Score can elevate a relatively low-level criminal charge into a much more serious situation because of the enhanced penalty.

 Where a person has been found guilty or pleaded guilty, the judge has to calculate those two scores and any other factors and comes up with a range for sentencing.
 The judge does not have to hand down a maximum sentence.
-In some offenses, like DUI, the judge does have to hand down a minimum sentence that is mandatory.
+In some offenses, like driving under the influence of alcohol, the judge does have to hand down a minimum sentence that is mandatory.

 Pennsylvania has sentencing guidelines for all misdemeanors.
 The judge must take into consideration two factors before setting a sentence on a convicted defendant.
 The judge counts the Offense Gravity Score and takes into account all prior offenses known as the Prior Record Score.
 These two scores give the judge the option to sentence the defendant for specific crimes.
 If there are any aggravating or mitigating circumstances, the judge can provide a stronger or lesser sentence.